Factorizations of finite groups: Introduction

-The case $k=2$, that is, $2$-factorizable groups have been studied in \cite{Bildanov} and \cite{Hooshmand}.
-It is proved that a finite group is 2-factorizable if and only if every finite simple group is $2$-factorizable.
-All simple groups of order at most 10000 are $2$-factorizable \cite{Bildanov}.
+The case $k=2$, that is, the class of $2$-factorizable groups, has been studied in \cite{Bildanov} and \cite{Hooshmand}.
+It was proved that every finite group is $2$-factorizable if and only if every finite simple group is $2$-factorizable.
+All finite simple groups of order at most $10000$ are $2$-factorizable \cite{Bildanov}.

-For $k=3$ the answer to the Hooshmand question is negative Bergman \cite{Bergman} (see also \cite{Banakh1}) proved that the alternating group $A_4$ is not $3$-factorizable since it has no $(2,3,2)$-factorization.
-By computer calculations, Brunault \cite{Banakh2} proved that the alternating group $A_5$ has no $(2,3,5,2)$-factorization.
-However, it does not yet follow that $A_5$ is not $3$-factorizable.
+For $k=3$, the answer to Hooshmand's question (a) is negative.
+Bergman \cite{Bergman} (see also \cite{Banakh1}) proved that the alternating group $A_4$ is not $3$-factorizable since it has no $(2,3,2)$-factorization.
+By computer calculation, Brunault \cite{Brunault} proved that the alternating group $A_5$ has no $(2,3,5,2)$-factorization.
+However, this does not imply that $A_5$ is not $3$-factorizable.

+Let $k\geq2$ be a fixed integer.
+We say that $G$ is \textit{$k$-factorizable} if for every ordered factorization $|G|=a_1\dotsm a_k$ into integers each greater than $1$, the group $G$ has an $(a_1,\ldots,a_k)$-factorization.
+Here, ordered means that the order of the factors $a_1,\ldots,a_k$ matters.